istio/istio.io/content/en/blog/2023/secure-apps-with-istio/index.md

 the cache like CA has?
 What proof do you have that the cache has not been tampered with?
 Are you forced to reason about (and audit) the security of some complex infrastructure that is not your CA?

 Some of the above are worse than others.
-You can apply the 'failing closed' principle but that does not solve all of the above.
+You can apply the **failing closed** principle but that does not solve all of the above.

 Identities are also used in enforcing access policies such as authorization policy, and these access policies are in the request path where your system has to make decisions fast to allow or